4-5 September 2016 - G20 Leaders' Communiqué, Hangzhou Summit

-Prepared by an OECD Taskforce working together with G20 members, the G20/OECD High-Level Principles on Long-Term Investment Financing by Institutional Investors were endorsed at the G20 Saint Petersburg Summit in September 2013.
-G20 Leaders called on the OECD and other interested participants to identify approaches to their implementation by the next Summit.
+Prepared by an OECD task force working together with G20 members, the G20/OECD High-Level Principles on Long-Term Investment Financing by Institutional Investors were endorsed at the G20 Saint Petersburg summit in September 2013.
+G20 Leaders called on the OECD and other interested participants to identify approaches for their implementation by the next summit.

-The OECD prepared a Survey of Large Pension Funds and Public Pension Reserve Funds Investments, which was presented at the G20 Finance Ministers and Central Bank Governors meeting in Washington on 10-11 October 2013.
-The survey is designed to illuminate the role that large institutional investors can play in providing a source of stable long-term capital, consistent with the objectives and directions as set down in the February 2013 communiqué from G20 Finance Ministers and Central Bank Governors.
+The OECD conducts an annual Survey of Large Pension Funds designed to illuminate the role that large institutional investors can play in providing a source of stable long-term capital, consistent with the objectives and directions as set down in the February 2013 communiqué from G20 Finance Ministers and Central Bank Governors.

 DOCUMENTS AND LINKS